Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Experiments

 \subsubsection{Effectiveness of Noise Experts}

 More experiments are conducted to verify that the modality specific noise experts and cross modality noise experts in SACA respectively facilitate the removal of instance level modality-specific and cross-modality noise.
-Specifically, we first introduce only modality-specific noise $\epsilon=5$ into one modality of the dataset and visualize the sample masks $w_s^m$ learned by the corresponding modality-specific noise expert.
-Fig. \ref{fig:ms-mask} illustrates the masks learned by the modality-specific noise expert on the image modality affected by noise in the CUB dataset.
-In the noise-free setting (left), the mask values exhibit strong consistency across samples.
-After modality-specific noise is added (right), the learned mask show increased variability between samples, reflecting the instance-level diversity of the modality-specific noise and demonstrating that the modality-specific noise expert effectively captures the noise for each sample.
+Specifically, we first introduce only modality-specific noise $\epsilon=5$ into one modality of the dataset and visualize the sample masks $\{w_{s,i}^m\}_{i=1}^N$ learned by the corresponding modality-specific noise expert.
+Figure \ref{fig:ms-mask} illustrates the masks learned by the modality-specific noise expert on the image modality affected by noise in the CUB dataset.
+In the noise-free setting (left), the mask values exhibit relatively strong consistency across samples.
+After modality-specific noise is added (right), the learned mask shows increased variability between samples, showing that the modality-specific noise expert effectively captures the instance-level chaos introduced by the modality noise.
 Also, we introduce cross-modality noise with \(\eta = 20\%\) to one modality of the dataset by randomly shuffling the features of 20\% of its samples.
-Fig. \ref{fig:cm-mask} shows the masks learned by the cross-modality noise expert on the image modality affected by noise in the CUB dataset.
+Figure \ref{fig:cm-mask} shows the masks learned by the cross-modality noise expert on the image modality affected by noise in the CUB dataset.
 Before noise is added (left), the masks of different samples exhibit a relatively consistent pattern, whereas after noise introduction (right), the masks show substantial variability across samples.
-This demonstrates that the cross-modality noise expert can effectively capture sample-specific corrupted information introduced by noise.
+This demonstrates that the cross-modality noise expert can also effectively capture sample-specific corrupted information introduced by noise.